adamsilver/fdpb/01-a-registration-form.md

 ### On Submit

 To *give control* and avoid problems with instant feedback, we should validate forms on submit.
 This way users can focus on filling out the form without being interupted.
 If the form is short and has well written guidance, then this won't take long.

-Then, and only when ready, the user can explicitly submit the form.
-This is when a user would expect to get feedback: positive or otherwise.
+Then, and only when ready, the user can explicitly submit the form at which time the user would expect to receive feedback&mdash;positive or otherwise.

 Earlier, I said that we should use people's abilities, disabilities and preferences as constraints to guide us to design better experiences.
 But they aren't the only form of constraints.
 The platform, in this case the Web, also provides a set of constraints which are often manifested by convention.